 Define your objectives and the hypotheses that you are going to test.
 You can’t be vague.
 You must be specific.
 A good hypothesis is:

 The ability to hit upon a good research topic is an important skill.
 An instructor may assign you a specific topic, but most often instructors require you to select your own topic of interest.
 There are a few things that you will need to do while deciding on a topic:

 Be aware that selecting a good topic may not be easy.
 It must be narrow and focused enough to be interesting, yet broad enough to find adequate information.
 Before selecting your topic, make sure you know what your final project should look like.
 Each class or instructor will likely require a different format or style of the research project.

 4. Your research plan must be realistic

 Your topic could be the best in the field, but do you have enough resources to finish the project?
-Suppose your research project involves travelling halfway around the world to conduct a field investigation.
+Suppose your research project involves traveling halfway around the world to conduct a field investigation.
 The question you must be asking yourself is: can I afford that much time and money?
 If not, then no matter how brilliant your idea is, you need to think of something else.
 Save this one for when you receive a healthy research grant.
-In addition, research facilities, especially laboratory, research institute, collaboration of the research organization are more responsible to be realistic your research work.
+In addition, research facilities, especially laboratories, research institutes, and collaboration of the research organization are more responsible to be realistic in your research work.

 5. Research timeline

 Having a project timeline is everything.
 It keeps you on track all the time.
 You should have a timeline set out in the first week, stating targets that you must achieve throughout the duration of your research project.
 Things could go wrong here and there, and you can always adjust dates, but it is very important to have a schedule, ideally broken down further into weekly targets.
 Ask your supervisor about what kind of targets you should set and try to achieve these on a weekly basis.
 Doing this should help you avoid becoming overwhelmed.